Scrashdemix/thesis-generating-ml-pipelines/README.md

 # Towards Automatically Generating Context-Specific ML Pipelines
 This repository contains all publicly available artifacts related to a case study as part of my master thesis about generating Machine Learning (ML) pipelines depending on the context provided by the user.
-As a first step, interviews will be conducted to analyze practitioner requirements for ML pipeline steps, pipeline quality, as well as the degree of context-dependent variants.
+As a first step, interviews were conducted to analyze practitioner requirements for ML pipeline steps, pipeline quality, as well as the degree of context-dependent variants.
-A prototypical generation approach will be created based on these results.
+A prototypical generation approach was created based on these results.
-Finally, this approach will be evaluated in a second round of interviews, where participants use the prototypical tool support.
+Finally, this approach was evaluated in a second round of interviews, where participants used the prototypical tool support.

 ## Research Objective
 ```